nicksolony/fixer-tube/README.md

 * A user is able to view youtube videos, add new videos to the app, edit videos and delete videos
 * A user is able to view categories, add new categories, edit categories and delete categories
 * A user is able to view brands, add new brands, edit brands and delete brands
-//* To make live app, need to create user interface to be able to authenticate users//
+* //To make live app, need to create user interface to be able to authenticate users//

 ## Models